KevinMaurer2011/KB-Boutique/README.md

-# Boutique - Elegant Fashion Website
+# K&B Boutique - Elegant Fashion Website

-A beautiful, responsive static website for a boutique fashion store, designed to be hosted on GitHub Pages.
+A beautiful, responsive static website for K&B Boutique fashion store, designed to be hosted on GitHub Pages.

 ## 🌟 Features